Way 2 Goodlife

 • Tweet

 Let’s start with this question first.
 Why does your teen need a job?
-Many of us have children that want for very little and have all of the things that they need, which has many parents questioning why they want to work.
+Many of us have children who want very little and have all the things they need, which has many parents questioning why they want to work.
 Well, kids often want to have their own spending money so they don’t have to ask their parents for it.
 Many other kids would like to save up some money for a big purchase in the future (a new gaming system, a new car, etc.).
 There are also kids out there that need to pay for things themselves (auto insurance and fuel costs come to mind).
 The why behind their desire to earn money may make a difference in the type of job that they should get.

 Ways for Teenagers to Earn Money